Julian Bennet Vogel

 LEARNING TOPICS

-„Know YOURself: Team Dynamics & DISC Profiles“
+“Know YOURself: Team Dynamics & BIRD Profiles”

-• Understanding team personalities with DISC
+• Understanding team personalities with the BIRD Profile

 • How to build a complementary team (e.g. creative + organized + analytical)